mtilson/user-data/README.md

-## Collection of *user data* to initialize server OS for various roles
+## Collection of *'user data'* to initialize server OS for various roles

 ### What is it

-*User data* are used to initialize OS during instance creation and can be used both for Clouds and for on-premis deployments
+*'User data'* are used to initialize OS during instance creation and can be used both for Clouds and for on-premis deployments

 ### Directory structure

-*User data* are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers
+*'User data'* are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers

 * `OS` - operation system layer, e.g.: `ubuntu`
 * `app` - application layer, e.g.: `ciscat`
   * for general (*application-agnostic*) components it is possible to use something like `general` as the names for this layer
 * `component` - particular application component, e.g.: `mysql` or `tomcat` or `docker`

-### How to test *user data* using AWS EC2 instances
+### How to test *'user data'* using AWS EC2 instances

 There are auxiliary scripts to test provided *user-data* with help of AWS infrastructure.
 To use then follow these steps